ROVI-org/thevenin/docs/source/api/thevenin/index.rst

          This method runs the first time during the class initialization.
 It generally does not have to be run again unless you modify any model attributes.
-You should manually re-run the pre-processor if you alter any properties after initialization.
+You should manually re-run the pre-processor if you change any properties after initialization.
 Forgetting to manually re-run the pre-processor may cause inconsistencies between the updated properties and the model's pointers, state, etc.

+      .. rubric:: Notes

+      Using ``initial_state=False`` will raise an error if you are changing the size of your circuit (e.g., changing from one to two RC pairs).
+      The same logic applies when initializing based on a Solution instance.
+      In other words, a 1RC-pair model cannot be initialized given a solution from a 2RC-pair circuit.